A Claimant worked at a hotel for almost five years without incident.

 Judge Horne conveniently ignored that a previous 'belief' regarding staff training

-managers.
+said it was he who trained them.
 Those should have cast doubt on the 'reasonableness'

-of any other beliefs the Respondent held regarding staff or their
+of any other beliefs the Respondent held regarding staff

 request for reconsideration